Online Kernel CUSUM for Change-Point Detection: Proof of Lemma

 \section{Proof of Lemma~\ref{lma:EDD}}

 In this subsection, we will formally prove Lemma~\ref{lma:EDD}.
-This proof involves many technical details, but the high level idea is simple.
+This proof involves many technical details, but the high-level idea is simple.
 To help readers understand this simple idea, we first sketch this proof.
 For notational simplicity, we denote the detection statistic of our procedure as:

 where ${Z}_B(t)$ is the Scan $B$-statistic defined in \eqref{eq:scan-b}.